oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_cyrillic_name_surname.md

-# Test Case: Validate Sign Up Using a Cirrilic Letters for Name and Surname
+# Test Case: Validate Sign Up Using a Cyrillic Letters for Name and Surname

 **ID:** TC_FB_REG_003
 **Module:** Facebook – Registration